Toshiki Ishikawa

-Toshiki Ishikawa (石川 俊輝 | born 10 July 1991) is a Japanese professional footballer who plays as a midfielder for club RB Omiya Ardija.
+Toshiki Ishikawa (石川 俊輝 | born 10 July 1991) is a Japanese former professional footballer who played as a midfielder.
+He is currently the assistant coach of RB Omiya Ardija's under-15 team.

-He has played for Shonan Bellmare and Ventforet Kofu.
+He has played for Shonan Bellmare, RB Omiya Ardija and Ventforet Kofu.

 Career

 Toshiki made his league debut for Shonan against Mito HollyHock on the 3 May 2014.
 He scored his first league goal for the club against V-Varen Nagasaki on the 3 June 2017, scoring in the 58th minute.

 Toshiki made his league debut for Omiya against Ventforet Kofu on the 24 February 2019.
 He scored his first league goal for the club against Ehime on the 4 May 2019.

 Toshiki made his league debut for Ventforet against Fagiano Okayama on the 20 February 2022.

 During his second spell with the club, Toshiki made his league debut for Omiya against Tochigi on the 19 March 2023.